kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## encoding/gob

-* custommarshal - shows how to implement gob marshaling for a custom type - necessary because internal field types may not have an exported scope.

 ## encoding/json

 * decoder - basic JSON decoding